 Now that the client and our team have realigned our goals and everyone is happy, we prepare for the big launch.
 This usually involves wrapping up any development that may still be needed.
 It also includes optimising our developed assets and going through our launch check-lists.
 We also audit each others code and design to make sure it is in tip-top shape.

 The final part is the technical side.
 We make sure that the servers where the website is going to be hosted is ready for launch and the domain name is either registered or the settings are ready.

 Each team member runs other team members code and design through a series of checks for quality assurance.

 We check over every page to make sure we have not missed any “dummy data” and ensure that all images, text and other media is in the correct place.

 This is when we line up all of our devices together and test everything on every device we have access to.
 If we find any bugs we put steps in place to try and never make the same bug twice.
 We apply the fixes and retest.
 The process is repeated until we find no more bugs and everyone is happy.

 This is the exciting part as it is when we get to show the new baby to the world.
 It is a time for a quick celebration as the return on investment begins to show light.

 At this stage, both parties are very happy but it is not the end yet.
 The website launch is generally only 20% of the entire picture and is just the start of what is to come.
 The success debrief is where we discuss the next steps.
 It usually involves how we can drive lots more traffic to the website.

 Although we may have made the best website, there is little point in having it if people are not going to find it.
-We reiterate strategies and work with the client on delivering the best ROI now that the website is live.
+We reiterate strategies and work with the client on delivering the best return on investment now that the website is live.